Physicc/Light/CONTRIBUTING.md

 ### Branches
 1. Any new features must be in their own branch, which will branch from the `development` branch.
-2. The branch should be named `feature/<feature-name>`.
+2. Feature branches should be named as `feature/<feature-name>`.
 For example, if we are adding some collision detection features, then the branch should be called `feature/collision-detection`.
 3. There should only be one feature per branch.
 4. Changes to documentation (adding stuff, rewording sentences, adding/fixing links, etc.) can be committed directly on the development branch.
 There is no need to create a separate branch for this.
 5. After a feature is done, a pull request must be submitted on the `development` branch for review.
 6. Before merging a pull request, make sure that it passes every single CI test.
 7. Commits that consist solely of changes/additions to the documentation should skip the CI tests (as the tests don't add any value to the commit).
 8. To skip the CI testing, simply prepend `[skip ci]` in the commit message.

-### Code Style

 #### Header Files and Classes
 1. Header files go in the `include` directory, and source files go in the `src` directory.